thomasvmc/shakespeare/README.md

 # Shakespeare

-Shakespeare is a bot that can refine your messages with a tone or without.
+Shakespeare is a bot that can refine your messages with or without a tone.
 You can also just chat with him.

 -----------------------------------------------------------------------------------------------------------

 # Installation instructions